 intel_idle.max_cstate=1 i915.enable_dc=0 ahci.mobile_lpm_policy=1

-You wlil likely not need all of the above.
+You will likely not need all of the above.

-ahci.mobile_lpm_policy=1 fixes a hang on mostly Lenovo computers due to SATA controller power management.
+ahci.mobile_lpm_policy=1 fixes a hang on mostly Lenovo laptop computers and some Acer notebooks due to problematic SATA controller power management.
 That workaround is strictly not related to Intel graphics but it does solve related issues.
-Try adding
+Adding

-ahci.mobile_lpm_policy=1 if the machine hangs when you change display brightness.
+ahci.mobile_lpm_policy=1 will also solve hangs when you change display brightness on certain Lenovo machines.

 i915.enable_dc=0 disables GPU power management.
 This does solve random hangs on certain Intel systems, notably Goldmount and Kaby Lake Refresh chips.
 Using this parameter does result in higher power use and shorter battery life on laptops/notebooks.